Atticus29/dataJitsu/specs.md

 - [ ] Add this.ngUnsubscribe.next(); and this.ngUnsubscribe.complete(); to ngOnDestroy in all modules (see all-matches.component.ts)

 # Completed TODOs
+- [x] Add way to prevent ppl from seeing matches if they haven't earned it yet
 - [x] Make chips deletable if isAdmin is true (or if certain reputation points exist)
 - [x] Make annotations clickable to take user to that part of the video
 - [x] Crudely visualize all annotations